North Korea: Economy

 The economy is heavily nationalized.
 Food and housing are extensively subsidized by the state; education and healthcare are free; and the payment of taxes was officially abolished in 1974.
 A variety of goods are available in department stores and supermarkets in Pyongyang, though most of the population relies on small-scale jangmadang markets.
 In 2009, the government attempted to stem the expanding free market by banning jangmadang and the use of foreign currency, heavily devaluing the won and restricting the convertibility of savings in the old currency, but the resulting inflation spike and rare public protests caused a reversal of these policies.
 Private trade is dominated by women because most men are required to be present at their workplace, even though many state-owned enterprises are non-operational.

-Industry and services employ 65% of North Korea's 12.6 million labor force.
+Industry and services employ 65% of North Korea's 17.6 million labor force.
 Major industries include machine building, military equipment, chemicals, mining, metallurgy, textiles, food processing and tourism.
 Iron ore and coal production are among the few sectors where North Korea performs significantly better than its southern neighbor—it produces about 10 times more of each resource.
 Using ex-Romanian drilling rigs, several oil exploration companies have confirmed significant oil reserves in the North Korean shelf of the Sea of Japan, and in areas south of Pyongyang.
 The agricultural sector was shattered by the natural disasters of the 1990s.
 Its 3,500 cooperatives and state farms were moderately successful until the mid-1990s but now experience chronic fertilizer and equipment shortages.
 Rice, corn, soybeans and potatoes are some of the primary crops.
 A significant contribution to the food supply comes from commercial fishing and aquaculture.
 Smaller specialized farms, managed by the state, also produce high-value crops, including ginseng, honey, matsutake and herbs for traditional Korean and Chinese medicine.
-Tourism has been a growing sector for the past decade.
-North Korea has been aiming to increase the number of foreign visitors through projects like the Masikryong Ski Resort.
+Tourism has been a growing sector for the past decade, with North Korea aiming to increase the number of foreign visitors through projects like the Masikryong Ski Resort.